Museum of Sex: History

+The Museum of Sex was founded in 2002 by Daniel Gluck, an entrepreneur and cultural preservation advocate.
+Gluck is the son of a Belgian Jewish refugee and an Iraqi-born Israeli who later settled in New York.

-Founder Daniel Gluck wanted to start a museum dedicated to "the history, evolution and cultural significance of human sexuality."
+Gluck wanted to start a museum dedicated to "the history, evolution and cultural significance of human sexuality."
 While Gluck was planning the museum, the New York State Board of Regents rejected its application for non-profit status, objecting that the idea of a "museum of sex" made "a mockery" of the concept of museums.
 Because of this, and because Gluck opted not to accept funding from the pornography industry, the admission fee was initially $17.
+The museum has since faced legal backlash for $4 "junk fees".

 Before the Museum opened to the public, William Donohue of the Catholic League for Religious and Civil Rights called it a "museum of smut", writing, "If the museum's officials were honest, they would include a death chamber that would acknowledge all the wretched diseases that promiscuity has caused.
 And they would give due recognition to the role that promiscuity has played in creating poverty.
 But instead we can look for the museum to celebrate public sex."
 However, since it opened in 2002, the Museum has faced no opposition from religious officials and even hosted an event entitled "Faith in Latex" which brought together leaders from the Catholic, Pentecostal, Episcopalian, Buddhist, and Jewish faiths.

-Educational Programs

-In addition to its exhibitions, the Museum of Sex offers educational programs and public workshops focused on human sexuality, sexual health, and cultural perspectives on eroticism.
-These programs include lectures by scholars, panel discussions, and community outreach initiatives aimed at fostering open discourse and increasing awareness about diverse sexual practices and histories.
-The museum also provides virtual tours and online exhibitions, allowing broader access to its collections and research materials beyond its physical locations.

-Collections and Artefacts

-The museum's collections feature a variety of historically and culturally significant artefacts, including vintage erotica, sex-related inventions, and contemporary artworks exploring sexuality.
-Notable objects and curated exhibitions highlight the evolution of sexual expression across cultures and time periods, with a particular focus on historically marginalised voices.
-Both the New York and Miami locations emphasise accessibility and engagement, ensuring that visitors can explore the content interactively while maintaining an educational framework.